 Gloucester police did their part too, often working around the clock to get people into treatment.
 “If you have an addictive disorder and you are ready for treatment, you must get it almost immediately—or the opportunity is lost,” Rosenbloom said.

 The study also highlighted the failings of the treatment system that took over from the police, such as “poor coordination between detox and treatment providers, and a mismatch between what patients needed and what they were being offered,” said Rosenbloom.
 “In Massachusetts, our system is still largely based on patient detox.
 It’s not the most effective treatment for people with opioid disease, but that’s what they had and got offered and they took it.
 It’s a beginning, not the end of treatment.”

 “Police officers cannot fix the treatment system,” Rosenbloom said.
 “The insurance companies, the state regulators, the feds have to fix the treatment system.”

 However, Rosenbloom said, “There has been no real effective federal response to this public health emergency to date.”
-Referring to a federal law that was passed in summer 2016 authorizing an additional $1 billion for addiction treatment and prevention to be allocated among states, Rosenbloom said, “A billion dollars is not serious money.”
+Referring to a federal law that was passed last summer authorizing an additional $1 billion for addiction treatment and prevention to be allocated among states, Rosenbloom said, “A billion dollars is not serious money.”

 “The reality is that Medicaid is the only serious, large-scale source of money to treat this,” he said.
 “We think the country needs to be flooded with Narcan.
 Immediate access to Narcan saves lives.
 We’ve seen that.”